Skip to content

 How to Interpret Your Risk Level

-This tool provides a risk level based on known scientific data about allergies and cross-reactivity.
+This tool provides risk levels based on known scientific data about allergies and cross-reactivity:

-• HIGH RISK: Indicates a direct, known allergy or a very strong cross-reaction.
-The food should be strictly avoided under medical advice.
+• HIGH RISK: Indicates a direct, known allergy or very strong cross-reaction.
+The food should be strictly avoided under medical supervision.

-• MODERATE RISK: Indicates a potential for cross-reaction, such as Oral Allergy Syndrome.
-Caution is advised, and you should discuss this with your allergist.
+• MODERATE RISK: Indicates potential for cross-reaction, such as Oral Allergy Syndrome.
+Caution is advised—discuss with your allergist.

-• LOW RISK: Indicates no direct or common cross-reactions based on the allergies you selected.
+• LOW RISK: Indicates no direct or common cross-reactions based on selected allergies.
 However, this is not a guarantee of safety.

-Peanut vs. Tree Nut Allergy: It’s crucial to understand that peanuts are legumes (like beans) and not tree nuts.
-However, they are a top allergen, and many people with a peanut allergy are also allergic to one or more tree nuts (like almonds, walnuts, or cashews).
-They are often processed on the same equipment, creating a high risk of cross-contact.
+Peanut vs. Tree Nut Allergy: Peanuts are legumes (like beans), not tree nuts.
+However, they’re a top allergen, and many people with peanut allergies are also allergic to tree nuts (almonds, walnuts, cashews).
+They’re often processed on the same equipment, creating cross-contact risk.

-Oral Allergy Syndrome (OAS): Also known as pollen-food syndrome, OAS occurs in people with pollen allergies (like birch or ragweed).
-Their immune system mistakes proteins in certain raw fruits, vegetables, and nuts for the pollen, causing an itchy mouth, throat, or lips.
-Cooking often destroys these proteins, making the food safe to eat.
+Oral Allergy Syndrome (OAS): Also called pollen-food syndrome, OAS occurs in people with pollen allergies (birch, ragweed).
+Their immune system mistakes proteins in certain raw fruits, vegetables, and nuts for pollen, causing itchy mouth, throat, or lips.
+Cooking often destroys these proteins.

-Latex-Fruit Syndrome: This is a cross-reaction that can occur in individuals with a latex allergy.
-Certain proteins in latex are similar to proteins found in fruits like bananas, figs, kiwis, and avocados, which can trigger an allergic reaction.
+Latex-Fruit Syndrome: Cross-reaction in individuals with latex allergy.
+Certain proteins in latex are similar to proteins in fruits like bananas, figs, kiwis, and avocados, which can trigger reactions.

-Sulfite Sensitivity: This is not a true IgE-mediated allergy but a chemical sensitivity.
-In sensitive individuals, sulfites (preservatives used to keep dried fruits like apricots bright orange) can trigger asthma-like symptoms.
+Sulfite Sensitivity: Not a true IgE-mediated allergy but a chemical sensitivity.
+In sensitive individuals, sulfites (preservatives used in dried fruits like apricots) can trigger asthma-like symptoms.

 Frequently Asked Questions